-Customers – Your customers not only purchase and use services, often they are also participants in the process of creating the service.
+Customers – Your customers not only purchase and use services, but often they are also participants in the process of creating the service.
 It is important to manage customer expectations of what will be provided and to clarify what’s expected of them.
 A first step in doing this is the development of a service description.

 Employees – A service description communicates to employees what the service is about.
 It sets the standard and serves as a training tool.

 Every employee interacting with your customers is involved in service delivery.
-What they do or say (or fail to) and how they act is all part of the customer experience.
+What they do and say (or fail to) and how they act is all part of the customer experience.
 The service description helps your employees understand what is expected of them and how to engage with customers.